ireaneus/CDI/docs/OTSurvey/OTSurveyS2AssignmentPt2.md

 **Fundamental Principle of Hermeneutics**
 Bible is its own best interpreter/commentator

+*hermeneutic is the science of interpretation of written words.*

 **Definition of Typology**
 A type is an Old Testament person, place, thing, or occurrence that prefigures a person, place, thing, or occurrence found in the New Testament called the antitype.
 The acronym is PPTO.
 The prefix anti in this case means *“instead of: rather than “against.”*